yo-yo-yo-jbo/linux_userland_rootkit/README.md

 ## Hiding processes
 Let's also remove the `FILENAME_TO_HIDE` from process listing (e.g. in tools like `ps`).
 Process listing can easily be done by reading the `/proc` filesystem; however, most tools (`ps` included) do not read `procfs` on their own, they instead use a library, and the most well-known library to do that is called [procps](https://gitlab.com/procps-ng/procps).
 Well, `procps` has a function called `readproc` for process listing - it returns a `proc_t*` which has many, many fields - one of them is `cmdline` which contains the command-line.
+(You can also achieve hiding processes by hooking getents64 - Humza)

 So, we can do something very similar, let's export our `readproc` function and skip entries with `FILENAME_TO_HIDE` in their command-line:
 ```c